Imjack1-cyber/TechnikTeam/README.md

 ### 3. Backend Configuration & Setup
 1. Navigate to the project's root directory.
+2.  **CRITICAL SECURITY STEP:** The JWT secret key must be provided as an environment variable.
+Create or edit your system's environment variables to add a new variable:
+    *   **Variable name:** `JWT_SECRET`
+    *   **Variable value:** A strong, unique, randomly-generated string of at least 32 characters.
-2. Open `src/main/resources/application.properties`.
+3. Open `src/main/resources/application.properties`.
-3. Update the `spring.datasource.*` properties to match your database connection details.
+4. Update the `spring.datasource.*` properties to match your database connection details.
-4. Set a strong, unique secret for `jwt.secret`.
-This is critical for security.
-It **must** be at least 32 characters long.
 5. Set the `upload.directory` to an absolute path on your local machine.
 This directory must exist and be writable by the application.
 6. Set the `app.base-url` to the full public URL where your application will be hosted (e.g., `http://localhost:8080/TechnikTeam` for local development).
 7. The application uses Flyway for database migrations.
 The necessary tables will be created automatically when the application starts for the first time.